debjeet214/polymorphism-function-operator-cpp/runtime polymorphism/Readme.md

 A base class pointer can point to a derived class object in C++, but we can only access base class members using the base class pointer
-The base class pointer can't acess the derived class memebers even the base pointer is pointing to derive class object VIRTUAL keyword allow to execute the next function in other class if the function name is same.
+The base class pointer can't acess the derived class memebers even the base pointer is pointing to derive class object

+VIRTUAL keyword allow to execute the derive class function with the same name instead of using base class function to do run-time polymorphism.